vmware-tanzu/tanzu-dev-portal/content/blog/springone2020-workshops.md

 - Ivan Tarin
 ---

 SpringOne 2020 just wrapped, and the self-paced workshops were a complete success!
 Moreover, all of your requests to continue providing these workshops beyond the conference have been heard.
-Their future home will be the [Tanzu Developer Center](https://tanzu.vmware.com/developer/).
+Their future home will be the [Tanzu Developer Center](https://tanzu.vmware.com/developer/). _UPDATE: These workshops are available to [try out now](../../workshops)!_

 ![SpringOne 2020 Workshops and Training](/images/blogs/springone2020-workshops/workshops-and-training.png "SpringOne2020")